connorpeebles/stretch-project/README.md

 **FEATURES**

-The following features are supported by the library to alter the appearance of the chart:
+The following features can be entered by the user to alter the display of the chart:

 * the width and height of the chart area
 * the amount of whitespace between bars
 * the colour of the bars
 * the colour and position (top, center, or bottom) of the labels displaying the value on the bar
 * the colour and font size of the title displayed at the top of the chart

+The following features are determined automatically by the program:

+* the width of the bars is determined based on the given number of bars, the specified width of the chart, and the specified amount of whitespace betweene bars
+* the heights of the bars is determined based on the given values for the bars, the specified height of the chart, and the specified scale for the Y-axis

 **FUNCTION**